XLYN529/Tesla_Proximity_Alert/README.md

 - Fetches your Tesla’s live GPS location using Tesla’s unofficial API.
 - Calculates driving ETA from your car to your chosen destination using OpenRouteService.
-- Sends you an SMS alert if your car is within 5 minutes of arrival.
+- Sends you an SMS alert if your car is within x minutes of arrival.
 - Fully automated—run on a schedule with a loop or via `cron`.

 ---